Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230228-intro-to-python-1/lesson.md

 ---
 ### 0.1 Jupyter Notebooks

 For the first workshop, we'll work in an interactive computing environment called a Jupyter notebook.
-To run a "cell" of code in Jupyter, you'll simply press <kbd>Shift</kbd>+<kbd>Return</kbd> from inside the cell.
+To run a "cell" of code in Jupyter, you'll press <kbd>Shift</kbd>+<kbd>Return</kbd> from inside the cell.
 The result of the cell - the output - will display just below the cell.

 You can tell if a cell has successfully executed based on the `[ ]` text to the left of the cell.
 A cell that is in progress has an asterisk `[*]`, and a cell that has completed has a number `[1]`.